 Mike can be reached via email.

-Michael can be reached via email.
+Elaine can be reached via email.

 SOLAR member since 2015.
 Programs Chair since 2017.
 Enjoy meeting others and hearing their tales of adventure.
 Also, like to participate in a wide variety of outdoor activities, including camping, biking, hiking, cross country skiing and kayaking.
 In addition, I'm a huge live music fan and enjoy photography.